 Effect: Hundreds of thousands of deaths, thousands displaced from their homes, and billions of dollars in damage.

 On December 16th, 2004, in Sumatra, Indonesia, what has commonly been considered the worst tsunami in history occurred.
 It was the result of a 9.1 magnitude earthquake off the coast of the country.
-The tsunami that resulted from the earthquake was 50 m, or 164 feet, tall and reached around five kilometers or three miles inland.
-This terrible natural disaster led to the deaths of around 230,000 people and cost around $10 billion in damage.
+The ensuing tsunami was 50 m, or 164 feet, tall and reached around five kilometers or three miles inland.
+This terrible natural disaster led to the deaths of around 230,000 people and cost around $10 billion in damage throughout the various towns in affected regions.

 Tōhoku Tsunami, Japan – March 11th, 2011